M+ Online Exhibition Brochure

 Biography and timeline page designs for the Nalini Malani exhibition brochure.

-Various text placements for the biography and timeline page demonstrate adaptation flexibility.
+Text and graphic placements on the biography and timeline page demonstrate adaptation flexibility on our grid system.

 A typographical representation of the title and date formatted for the Nalini Malani exhibition brochure.